-Ingestion of raw or insufficiently steamed clams and oysters also poses a high risk for infection from the Norwalk virus, a cause of viral gastroenteritus or the stomach “bug.”
+Ingestion of raw or insufficiently steamed clams and oysters also poses a high risk for infection from Norovirus, a cause of viral gastroenteritis or the stomach “bug.”
 (Foods other than shellfish are contaminated by the Norwalk virus by ill food handlers.)

 It is estimated that Norwalk viruses are responsible for about one-third of the cases of viral gastroenteritis not involving the 6- to 24-month age group.
 Approximately 181,000 cases occur annually, with no known associated deaths.
-Norwalk and Norwalk-like viruses have been associated with outbreaks on cruise ships, in communities, camps, schools, institutions and families.
-Foods such as raw oysters, cake frosting and salads, as well as drinking water, have been implicated as a common source of viral infection in several outbreaks.
+Norovirus has been associated with outbreaks on cruise ships, in communities, camps, schools, institutions, and families.
+Foods such as raw oysters, cake frosting, and salads, as well as drinking water, have been implicated as a common source of viral infection in several outbreaks.

 A mild and brief illness usually develops 24 to 48 hours after contaminated food or water is consumed and lasts for 24 to 60 hours.
 Norwalk virus infection symptoms include nausea, vomiting, diarrhea, and abdominal cramps.
 Symptoms experienced less often include headache, fever, chills, and muscle pain.
 Fluid replacement is the common therapy.
 For further information on Norwalk virus request HGIC 3720, Foodborne Illnesses: Viruses.

 - Centers for Disease Control and Prevention.
 Oysters and Vibriosis.
 June 10, 2019.